xfbs/PiL3/22IOLibrary/notes.markdown

 The I/O Library
 ---------------

-- Lua offers two different models for file manipulation
+Lua offers two different models for file manipulation: the *simple I/O model* and the *complete I/O model*, which are both similar to I/O streams as used in C

+### The Simple I/O Model
 - The *simple I/O model* does all its operations on two current files: the standard input (*stdin*) and the standard output (*stdout*)